it-at-m/startercode-opendata-munich/README.md

 This is an experiment to provide exactly this.

-With this repo you get starter code for **all CSV data sets** (currently 216) that are available in the [data shop of the city of Munich](https://opendata.muenchen.de/).
+With this repo you get starter code for **all CSV data sets** that are available in the [data shop of the city of Munich](https://opendata.muenchen.de/).

 In the list below you find links to preconfigured code files so that you **immediately can start analyzing the data with R or Python.**